Genomicals/comp-gen/README.md

 # Computational Genomics
-Project repository for our computational genomics course.
+Project repository for our CptS 471 Computational Genomics course.
 Uses Needleman-Wunsch for global alignment, and Smith-Waterman for local alignment.
 Both implement affine gap.

 ## Usage
 For information on how to run this program, execute with the -h flag.